-- Berkeley: - everyone agrees that secondary qualities are in the mind only - the arguments for which we all accept that secondary qualities are in the mind only also apply to primary qualities - Appeal to an "abstract" notion of extension? - such notion is unintelligible: unknown, indeterminate, inexplicable something - HUME ON ABSTRACT IDEAS: they don't exist we only have ideas about particulars see also note 33 - SUMMARY of the convincing objections against the evidence of the senses and the existence of the external world:

-- 1. DILEMMA for the representation thesis: - If we rely only on our natural instinct (take our sensations as true), then we must accept a world of sensation à la Berkeley, and reject the teachings of our reason (reject that the information that we get from our senses should be corrected by reason) - If we rely on our reason, then we must reject our natural instinct, and we have nothing to replace it as a basis for secured knowledge - 2.
-All sensible qualities, both primary and secondary, are in the mind only - All arguments that apply to secondary qualities apply to primary qualities - Appeal to abstraction is no good for the sceptic
+- Berkeley: - everyone agrees that secondary qualities are in the mind only - the arguments for which we all accept that secondary qualities are in the mind only also apply to primary qualities - Appealing to an "abstract" notion of extension won't do - such notion is unintelligible: unknown, indeterminate, inexplicable something - Abstract ideas: Hume agrees with Berkeley that abstract ideas in the sense of general ideas don't exist.
+We only have ideas about particulars see also note 33, but we use ideas of particulars in an abstract way (see text analysis). - SUMMARY of the convincing objections against the evidence of the senses and the existence of the external world: - 1.
+DILEMMA for the representation thesis: - If we rely only on our natural instinct (take our sensations as true), then we must accept a world of sensation à la Berkeley, and reject the teachings of our reason (reject that the information that we get from our senses should be corrected by reason) - If we rely on our reason, then we must reject our natural instinct, and we have nothing to replace it as a basis for secured knowledge - 2.
+All sensible qualities, both primary and secondary, are in the mind only - All arguments that apply to secondary qualities apply to primary qualities - Appeal to abstraction won't do